rcekan/gworld/README.md

 		return 0. // need to return a fitness value
 	}

-	fn rx_input( &self, input: &str, _env: &Self::Env ) -> f32 {
+	// calculate an input for the network, match for each node in Config.inputs fn rx_input( &self, input: &str, _env: &Self::Env ) -> f32 {
 		match input {
 			"X" => self.x,